agilecrm/rest-api/api/TestAPI.md

 - Status 401: Unauthorised. (when the user name and password fields are wrong.)
 - Status 400: If the input is in wrong format.

-##1.15 Add Score to a Contact using Email-ID:
+##1.15 Add score to a contact using email ID:
 ###dev/api/contacts/add-score
 Method: POST